At a Glance

 Kan-chan Ramen / Manpuku Maru Ramen

-Both located in Ohara off the 2.
+Both located in Ohara off Route 2.

 Hamasaisai - はまさいさい